Persona (series): Gameplay

 The gameplay of the Persona series revolves around combat against various enemy types: Demons, Shadows and Personas.
 Main combat takes place during dungeon crawling segments within various locations.
 The way battles initiate varies between random encounters (Persona, Persona 2) or running into models representing enemy groups (Persona 3 onwards).
 Battles are governed by a turn-based system, where the player party and enemies each attack the opposing side.
 Actions in battle include standard physical attacks using short-range melee or long-range projectile weapons, magical attacks, using items, guarding, and under certain conditions escaping from battles.
 During battle, either side can strike an enemy's weakness, which deals more damage than other attacks.
-Starting with Persona 3, landing a critical hit grants the character an extra turn.
-If all enemies are knocked down by critical hits, the party can perform an "All Out Attack", with all party members attacking at once and dealing high damage.
+Starting with Persona 3, landing a critical hit or striking an enemy's weakness grants the character an extra turn (called a One More) and knocks the enemy down.
+If all enemies are knocked down, the party can perform an "All Out Attack", with all party members attacking at once and dealing high damage.
 Each party member is manually controlled by the player in all but one Persona title: in Persona 3, all the party apart from the main character are controlled by an AI-based command system.
 The general gameplay has remained consistent across all Persona games.

 Each Persona game also includes unique elements.
 In Persona, battles take place on a grid-based battlefield, with characters' and enemies' movements dictated by their placement on the battlefield.
 This system was abandoned for the Persona 2 games: the party has free movement across the battlefield, and is assigned a set of moves which can be changed in the menu during and in between battles.
 In Persona and Persona 3, there is a lunar phase tied to gameplay, time progression, and the plot.
 In Persona 4, this was changed to a weather-based system, where changes in the weather keyed to the story affected enemy behavior.
 Persona 5 introduces elements such as platforming and stealth gameplay to dungeon exploration.
 The All-Out Attack can be initiated in a "Hold-Up" session, triggered when all enemies are knocked down.